35 communication games for effective, empathetic teams

-Effective communication is a vital aspect of our working lives.
+Effective communication is a vital aspect of how we work with others.
 When communication is open, honest, and effective, our working relationships are richer and more satisfying.
-When this breaks down, it can create friction, misunderstandings, and disconnection – leading to an ultimately unproductive workplace.
+When this breaks down, it can create friction, misunderstandings, and disconnection - leading to an ultimately unproductive workplace.

 Without effective communication, problems like team siloing, misalignment, employee unhappiness and more are likely to surface.
 Something as simple as an unsent email or a bad Zoom meeting can be what makes a campaign fail or a team become unproductive.
 Working to improve team communication can be transformative for your interpersonal relationships, whatever your role or workplace!

-What are the benefits of effective workplace communication?
+What are the benefits of improving workplace communication?

 - Better conflict management and conflict mitigation